Alaska Department of Fish and Game

 These frequently asked questions focus primarily on state subsistence hunting and fishing.
 Some subsistence hunting and fishing in Alaska is regulated by agencies of the federal government, including:

-- Subsistence hunting and fishing on federal lands and waters regulated by the Federal
+- Subsistence hunting and fishing on federal lands and waters is regulated by the Federal government under a state-federal co-management Memorandum of Understanding.

-- Subsistence Board and administered by the US Fish and Wildlife Service, Office of Subsistence Management
+- The Federal Subsistence Board and Regional Advisory Councils are administered by the U.S. Fish and Wildlife Service, Office of Subsistence Management.

-- Subsistence hunting for sea otters, polar bears, and walrus, contact the US Fish and Wildlife Service
+- Subsistence hunting for sea otters, polar bears, and walrus is managed by the U.S. Fish and Wildlife Service.

-- Subsistence hunting for seals, sea lions, and whales, contact the National Marine Fisheries Service (NMFS)
+- Subsistence hunting for seals, sea lions, and whales is managed by the National Marine Fisheries Service (NMFS).

-- Subsistence hunting for migratory waterfowl, contact the Alaska Migratory Bird Co-Management Council
+- Subsistence hunting for migratory waterfowl is co-managed by the state and federal government through the Alaska Migratory Bird Co-Management Council.

-- Subsistence fishing for halibut, the Restricted Access Management (RAM) Program with the National Marine Fisheries Service (NMFS)
+- Subsistence fishing for halibut is managed by the National Marine Fisheries Service (NMFS) under the Restricted Access Management (RAM) Program.

 - Food.
 In the 1990s (the last period for which a comprehensive estimate is available), the Division of Subsistence estimates that average rural subsistence harvest statewide was about 375 pounds of food per person per year.
 That is more than the U.S. average consumption of 255 pounds of domestic meat, fish, and poultry per year.
 Traditional foods are provided during funerals, potlatches, weddings, dances, and other ceremonial occasions.